 Buying Paint and Brushes

 Many companies make acrylic paints in a fluid or liquid version as well as with a paste- or butter-like consistency.
 Artists will have a preferred brand based on aspects such as the colors available and the consistency of the paint.
-Check the of lightfastness of the pigment by looking for the American Society for Testing and Materials rating on the tube.
+Check the lightfastness of the pigment by looking for the American Society for Testing and Materials rating on the tube.

 You’ll need stiff-bristled brushes for thick acrylic paint and soft-bristled brushes for watercolor effects.
-You’ll be faced with an array of sizes and shapes (round, flat, pointed), and you also get different lengths of handle.
+You’ll be faced with an array of sizes and shapes (round, flat, and pointed), and you also get different lengths of the handle.
 If you’re on a tight budget, start with a small and a medium-sized filbert (a flat, pointed brush).
 Filberts are a good choice because if you use just the tip, you get a narrow brush mark, and if you push down, you get a broad one.
 A good medium-sized flat brush will also come in handy.
 Depending on which edge you paint with, it can give you either a broader or thinner stroke.
 It will give you a more distinct brushstroke than a filbert brush.

 Modern synthetic brushes can be of excellent quality, so don’t restrict your selection to only those brushes made from natural hairs such as sable.
 Look for brushes where the hairs quickly spring back up when you bend them.
 With brushes, you tend to get what you pay for, so the cheaper it is, the more likely the hairs are to fall out.
 Variety packs will often contain a detail brush, a filbert, a medium-sized flat, and a 1-inch flat for prepping large areas.